Waiting, fearing, singing: A night sheltering in Ukraine - NewsBreak

 “On the fourth night, I can even sleep and dream," she said.
 “But waking up is especially hard.”

-The fighting is still raging in the southeastern Ukrainian city of Mariupol, where Ukrainian forces have so far thwarted the Russian military from taking the strategic stronghold on the Azov Sea.
+The fighting continues to rage in the southeastern Ukrainian city of Mariupol where Ukrainian forces have so far thwarted the Russian military from taking the strategic stronghold on the Azov Sea .

 “God forbid that any rockets hit.
 That’s why we’ve gathered everyone here,” said local volunteer Ervand Tovmasyan, who helped organize a shelter in the basement of a city gym.
 His young son clung to him.

-The workout equipment lining the walls contrasts sharply with the gym's revised purpose.
-The shelter has seen shortages in drinking water, food and gasoline for generators since the fighting began last week, so residents are bringing what they can to stock up.
+Workout equipment lining the walls contrasts sharply with the gym's revised purpose.
+The shelter has seen shortages in drinking water, food and gasoline for generators since the fighting began last week, so local residents are bringing what they can to stock up.

 Many at the shelter remembered shelling in 2014, when Russia-backed separatists briefly captured the city.
 Anna Delina survived that, and went on to have two children.
 Now she's doing the best she can to comfort them with soothing words and caresses as they cuddle under blankets on a cold gym floor.